-- 11.15 Public realm includes the network of streets, squares, spaces around and between buildings, structures and urban landscape, as well as rights of ways, parks and open spaces.
-These public spaces have a major part to play in improving the character, attractiveness and success of many places in the borough and enriching the quality of life of residents and visitors. - 11.16 The public realm should be well linked, accessible, permeable and legible, lit to an appropriate level and encourage a sense of security and safety for all people.
+- 10.15 Public realm includes the network of streets, squares, spaces around and between buildings, structures and urban landscape, as well as rights of ways, parks and open spaces.
+These public spaces have a major part to play in improving the character, attractiveness and success of many places in the borough and enriching the quality of life of residents and visitors. - 10.16 The public realm should be well linked, accessible, permeable and legible, lit to an appropriate level and encourage a sense of security and safety for all people.
 These spaces should be clearly defined from private spaces, easy to move through, put people before traffic, and integrate land uses and transport.
-Guidance such as the Urban Design Compendium and Manual for Streets4 promote the 'greening' of streets and multi-modes of travel such as walking, cycling and public transport. - 11.17 The town centres and local centres in the borough make up a key part of the public realm that is managed by the Council.
+Guidance such as the Urban Design Compendium and Manual for Streets4 promote the 'greening' of streets and multi-modes of travel such as walking, cycling and public transport. - 10.17 The town centres and local centres in the borough make up a key part of the public realm that is managed by the Council.
 These spaces are expected to accommodate a wide range of activities and their refurbishment and maintenance are essential in achieving attractive, welcoming, interesting, uncluttered, thriving and safe public spaces.
-As part of any refurbishment the Council will welcome any design features that can encourage an interactive public realm to encourage play and enjoyment of the space. - 11.18 Hemel Hempstead as the largest town in the borough requires major improvements to the public realm.
-These improvements should work towards meeting the vision set out for Hemel Hempstead and the vision for its town centre.
-It will also need to achieve the objectives of the Hemel 2020 Vision that relate to improvements in the public realm. - 11.19 To help realise improvements to the public realm, development will be expected to be delivered in a comprehensive manner, in conjunction with other partners, through new development schemes, transport schemes and regeneration schemes.
-A partnership approach will be expected for the future management of the public realm. - 11.20 In conjunction with the partnership approach, creative design will be encouraged to inject fresh visual interest, and an interactive public realm to showcase innovative sustainable design and construction methods.
-Developments that are discordant with their context and fail to enhance the character, quality and function of an area will not be supported.
+As part of any refurbishment the Council will welcome any design features that can encourage an interactive public realm to encourage play and enjoyment of the space.